 Our systems utilize novel and complex technology and such systems may develop or contain undetected defects or errors.
 We cannot assure you that material performance problems, defects, or errors will not arise, and as we increase the density and integration of our systems, these risks may increase.
 We generally provide warranties that our systems will meet performance expectations and will be free from defects.
 The costs incurred in correcting any defects or errors may be substantial and could adversely affect our operating margins.
-For example, we have recently experienced a performance issue with respect to certain IFCs used in our C1 systems due to the presence of more than one cell in an IFC chamber.
-We have announced the release of one redesigned IFC and are currently working to redesign other impacted IFCs.
-Although we have announced our current expectation that the additional redesigned IFCs will be available later in of 2016 and early 2017, we may experience unexpected delays or product development challenges that could affect the timing or our ability to release redesigned IFCs that adequately address these performance issues.
+For example, we have experienced a performance issue with respect to certain IFCs used in our C1 systems due to the presence of more than one cell in an IFC chamber.
+Although we have redesigned such C1 IFCs, we may experience additional unexpected product defects or errors that could affect our ability to adequately address these performance issues.